 - A subject line akin to “Last chance to save your cart” works.

-- Now is the time, if you so choose, to slip in a small incentive for one last push.* It can be a discount or perhaps free shipping once hitting a spending tier.
+- Optional: Now is the time to slip in a small incentive for one last push.
+It can be a discount or free shipping once hitting a spending tier.

-- Close with a succinct CTA.
+- Close with an action-oriented CTA.
 “Complete my checkout.”

-So offer them only to new purchasers.
-A compelling offer can help them pull the trigger.
+Thus, we advise only new purchasers receive an abandoned checkout incentive.
 (Note: this is a built-in feature in Seguno’s abandoned checkout automation).
-After all, a Shopkick survey found 81 percent of consumers are more likely to wait to make a purchase until there is a sale or coupon.
+A compelling offer just might make them pull the trigger.
+Consider that a Shopkick survey found 81% of consumers are likelier to wait to purchase until a sale or coupon.